SENIOR INFORMATION OPERATIONS (IO) SPECIALIST

 The Information Operations Specialist responsibilities include all cyber issues and integration employment of the core capabilities of electronic warfare (EW), computer network operations (CNO), military deception and operations security (OPSEC), in concert with specified supporting and related capabilities, to influence, disrupt, corrupt, or usurp adversarial human and automated decision-making while protecting our own.
 The Information Operations Specialist is responsible for providing operational IO- related mission assurance vulnerability mission impact and remediation inputs to the BSA team.

-* Possess Information Operations and Cyberspace Operations (CS) experience as defined and described in Joint Publication 3- 13 Information Operations and 3-12 Cyberspace Operations, DoDI 8500.1and DoD 8570.01.
+* Possess 5+ years of Information Operations and Cyberspace Operations (CS) experience as defined and described in Joint Publication 3- 13 Information Operations and 3-12 Cyberspace Operations, DoDI 8500.1and DoD 8570.01.

 * Possess working knowledge of DoD's IT system and network certification and accreditation processes to include system security authorization agreements.